 In emergencies, human rights law applies in all contexts; people do not lose their human rights because of conflict, famine or natural disasters.
 However, depending on the nature of the emergency, different regimes of international law also apply.
 Vis-à-vis the right to education these are: international human rights law, international humanitarian law (or the law of armed conflict), international refugee law and international criminal law.

-(See accordions below for more information, also see Protecting Education in Insecurity and Armed conflict: An International Law Handbook for a comprehensive overview of applicable law during conflict and insecurity.)
+(See accordions below for more information, also see Protecting Education in Insecurity and Armed conflict: An International Law Handbook, 2nd edition for a comprehensive overview of applicable law during conflict and insecurity.)

 Human rights are interrelated and interdependent, and should be enjoyed holistically.
 However, education is often neglected in response to emergency situations, not generally being seen as immediately life-saving.
 Yet, the value of education to those affected by emergency situations should not be underestimated and is consistently highlighted by parents and learners themselves as crucial in bringing stability, emotional and physical protection, and continuity.
 (See video by INEE on the importance of education in humanitarian responses.)